-This is a brief bullet point summary of the detailed Technical Article on Scleroderma ANA and Antibody Testing that can be found at the location indicated above.
-It is intended primarily for physicians / nurse practitioners that are doing initial screening of patients for a possible diagnosis of Scleroderma.
+This is a brief bullet point summary of the detailed Technical Article on Scleroderma ANA and Antibody Testing.
+It is intended primarily for physicians / nurse practitioners that are doing initial screening of patients for a possible diagnosis of scleroderma.

-- Unless you know specifically that an ANA / reflex Scleroderma antibody screening panel includes almost all of the (nine or more) documented Scleroderma-related antibodies, if you get a negative ANA result and it was not done by IFA, then it is critically important that you confirm the negative ANA result by re-running the ANA using IFA.
-(Note: since ANA testing by IFA can miss anti-centromere antibodies if not done with human (HEp-2) substrate, it is important to verify that the ANA IFA test is done using HEp-2.)
-Ordering the confirming ANA by IFA is particularly important if you are ordering a general rheumatic screening panel rather than a Scleroderma-specific screening panel because the patient’s symptoms are not specific enough to point to one specific autoimmune disease.
-Some general rheumatic screen panels do not even include anti-centromere antibodies, and it is extremely unlikely that any of the “newer” Scleroderma-specific antibodies would be included in the panel, given the limited number of antigens that can be included in the panel when run by either ELISA or Multiplex.
+Unless you know specifically that an ANA / reflex scleroderma antibody screening panel includes almost all of the (ten) documented scleroderma-related antibodies, if you get a negative ANA result and it was not done by IFA, then it is critically important that you confirm the negative ANA result by re-running the ANA using IFA.
+(Note: since ANA testing by IFA can miss anti-centromere antibodies if not done with human (HEp-2) substrate, it is important to verify that the ANA IFA test is done using HEp-2.
+This should not be an issue in the US but may be elsewhere.)
+Ordering the confirming ANA by IFA is particularly important if you are ordering a general rheumatic screening panel rather than a scleroderma-specific screening panel because the patient’s symptoms are not specific enough to point to one specific autoimmune disease.
+Some general rheumatic screen panels do not even include anti-centromere antibodies, and it is extremely unlikely that any of the “newer” scleroderma-specific antibodies would be included in the panel, given the limited number of antigens that can be included in the panel when run by either ELISA or Multiplex.